 Resplendent in striking yellow and black costume and headdress, with an accessorised cape with rigid edge enabling her to sweep and twirl it like a flag, Eno launches into Electricity, the title track of Ibibio Sound Machine's fourth studio album and my proper entry point, thanks to an irresistible review by Jez at A History Of Dubious Taste in 2022.

 Every time a song ends, the cheering and applause washes back and forth like waves hitting a cliff face; Eno and the band are clearly moved by the outpouring of love and enthusiasm for their performance.
 It's justified.
-Even when Ibibio Sound Machine deliver an extended work out - I Need You To Be Sweet Like Sugar (Nnge Nte Suka) - it's tight.
+Even when Ibibio Sound Machine deliver an extended work out, such as I Need You To Be Sweet Like Sugar (Nnge Nte Suka), it's tight.

 Eno's performance is the attention grabber, but every member of the band is really into it, with Afla and Kari holding their own on either side of the stage.
 Eno frequently engages with all of the band members, with Max Grunhard stepping to the fore on several occasions.
 I'm often left cold by sax showcases in a live show, but the brass kicking in on Protection From Evil sounds huge in this setting.